pouryahoseini/Nature-Inspired-Image-Enhancement/README.md

 </p>

 ## The Code
 The MATLAB code in the file *imenhance.m*, under the *im-enhance* folder, contains the function to perform the image contrast enhancement.
-The function takes the input image and two optional arguments, one for the number of iterations and the other for disabling the simulated annealing to increase speed and probably at some performance cost.
+The function takes the input image and two optional arguments, one for the number of iterations and the other for disabling the simulated annealing if preferred to increase speed and probably at some performance cost.

 # Citation
 To refer to this work, you may cite our papers published at [Elsevier Digital Signal Processing](https://doi.org/10.1016/j.dsp.2012.12.011) and [IEEE Congress on Evolutionary Computation](https://doi.org/10.1109/CEC.2010.5586542):